ArtBusiness.com logo

 Q: I meet people all the time who tell me that they really like my art, but when I ask them whether they'd like to buy a piece, they back away.
 Where does that leave me?
-As a textbook case of a starving artist.
+I feel like I'm a textbook case of a starving artist.
 The interesting thing is that quite a few of these people tell me that even though they don't own any art, they really like to look at it.
-How can I convince someone who doesn't own any art but who likes art to buy his or her first piece-- hopefully mine?
+How can I convince someone who doesn't own any art but who likes art to buy his or her first piece-- especially mine?
 I'm simply not into the starving artist lifestyle.

 A: Selling art is never easy.
 Even people who already collect art are reluctant to make first purchases from artists who they know little or nothing about.
 Selling to people who don't collect art and know little or nothing about you is more difficult yet.
 But once someone decides to buy their first piece of art from you, selling them additional pieces is ever so much easier.

-Reasons why people who like art don't buy it often have to do with how much they know about art, how self-confident they are, how unsure they are about their tastes in art, or how concerned they are about the opinions of others.
-They worry that people will make fun of their tastes or that their friends or associates won't approve of what they buy.
-Even though they like certain works of art, they're not sure how well done they are, whether they're worth the asking prices, or whether the artists are established enough in their careers to warrant those prices.
-Your job is to make people who admire your art feel comfortable both with you as an artist and as a businessperson, and in so doing, to alleviate as many of their "fears" about owning your art as possible.
+Reasons why people who like art don't buy it often have to do with how much they know about art, how confident they are about understanding what they're looking at, how unsure they are about their tastes in art, or how concerned they are about the opinions of others.
+Many worry that other people will make fun of their tastes or that their friends or associates won't approve of what they buy.
+To complicate matters, even though they might like certain works of art, they're not sure how well done they are, whether they're worth the asking prices, or whether the artists are established enough in their careers to warrant those prices.
+Your job is to make people who admire your art feel comfortable both with you as an artist as well as someone who understands their concerns, and in so doing, to alleviate as many of their "fears" about owning your art as possible.
 The following tips will help you to accomplish those goals and to sell art.

-** Show people that buying your art is OK.
-Talk about other collectors who own it, about what kinds of people these collectors are, and about how long they've been buying your art.
+** Do what you have to do to convince people that buying your art is OK.
+Talk about other collectors who own it, about what kinds of people these collectors are, about how long they've been buying your art, and how regularly they buy or (how regularly you sell).
+Potential buyers tend to look for signs that an artist is a going concern, that they're creating and selling art on a regular basis.

 ** Talk about how you sell your art and under what circumstances people buy it.
-Tell stories about how different collectors bought their first pieces from you.
+Tell stories about how different collectors bought their first pieces from you, what they like about your art, what attracted them to it.
 Talk about the piece you sold most recently, for example, and how much you sold it for.

 ** Suggest that you have art for sale in a variety of price ranges.

-** Talk about shows that you've had, museums or institutions that have exhibited your art, awards you've won, and other honors that you've received during your career.
+** Have a resume on hand or talk about shows that you've had, venues that have exhibited your art, any awards you've won, and other honors or distinctions you've received during your career.
 People like to hear names or references that they recognize, respect, and understand.
+Even if your exhibition experience is limited to non-art venues like restaurants, coffee shops, open studios and the like, people still appreciate hearing that you exhibit your art on a regular basis.

-** Show photos of how different collectors display your art in their living or working environments, or if you don't have lots of collectors, display and photograph your art in various enviroments on your own.
-People who don't own art often have difficulty imagining how they would display it if they bought it, where they'd put it, or how it might change the appearance of their homes or offices.
+** Show photographs or digital images of how different collectors display your art in their living or working environments, or if you don't have lots of collectors, display and photograph your art in various enviroments on your own.
+People who don't own art often have difficulty imagining how they would display it if they bought it, where they'd put it, or how it might improve the appearance of their homes or offices.

 ** Make yourself available to deliver your art to collectors and help them hang or otherwise display it.